This website has been translated from Danish to English by using artificial intelligence (AI).

 • how many applications you need to upload in the job log.

-You decide whether you want to apply for jobs in writing, in person or by phone, but you must apply in the way that is common in the areas where you are looking for work.
-Use the internet, job banks and the Jobcenter in your job search.
-The most important thing is not how you look for work.
-The most important thing is that you apply in the way that gives you the best chance of getting a job.
+You decide whether to apply for jobs in writing, in person, or by telephone, but you must apply in the manner that is customary in the areas where you are seeking employment.
+Use the internet, job banks, and jobnet.dk in your job search.
+The most important thing is not how you apply for work.
+The most important thing is that you apply in the way that gives you the best chance of getting the job.

 If you don't have much job search experience, you may need a job search course.
 It may also be that you need a counseling course.
 We will typically talk to you about this when you attend an interview at the unemployment fund.
 You are also always welcome to book a counseling session with one of Min A-kasse's employees.